wp-plugins/adminrocket/readme.txt

 All of these resources are available to the plugin root in the folder /adminrocket-res

-= You can easily save your theme and import again. =
+= Can I import & export my admin backend themes ? =

 * Export : To save your custom theme, go to the submenu Import / Export AdminRocket and select "Export".
 This automatically downloads a .json file containing all your theme options.
 You can rename it downloaded file as in this example : mytheme-red.json.
 * Import : To load a theme simply go to the "Import" and then upload the file .json theme.
 AdminRocket provides several themes to install.
 You can easily load your configuration.

-= AdminRocket offers 6 widget to dashboard =
+= What about Dashboard Widgets ? =

 * Profil Widget: see the information in your profile on the home page of backoffice
 * Users Widget: view users with the number of posts and their role.